PointCloudLibrary/pcl/doc/advanced/content/exceptions_guide.rst

         : pcl::PCLException (error_description, file_name, function_name, line_number) { }
   };

-Exceptions using
+Using Exceptions
 ================

 For ease of use we provide this macro

 .. code-block:: cpp

-  #define PCL_THROW_EXCEPTION(ExceptionName, message)
+  #define PCL_THROW_EXCEPTION (ExceptionName, message)
   {
     std::ostringstream s;
     s << message;
-    throw ExceptionName(s.str(), __FILE__, "", __LINE__);
+    throw ExceptionName (s.str (), __FILE__, "", __LINE__);
   }

-Then in your code you can put
+Then in your code, add:

 .. code-block:: cpp

   if (my_requirements != the_parameters_used_)
     PCL_THROW_EXCEPTION (MyException, "my requirements are not met " << the_parameters_used);

 This will set the file name and the line number thanks to the macro definition.
-Take care of the message it is the most important part of the exception.
-You can make profit of the std::ostringstream used in the macro so you can append variable names to variable values and so on to make it really explicit.
-Also something really important is when the method you are writing ``can`` throw an exception then please in the function documentation add it this way:
+Take care of the message: it is the most important part of the exception.
+You can profit of the std::ostringstream used in the macro, so you can append variable names to variable values and so on to make it really explicit.
+Also something really important is when the method you are writing ``can`` throw an exception, please add this to the the function documentation:

 .. code-block:: cpp

   /** Function that does cool stuff
     * \param nb number of points
     * \throws MyException
     */
   void
   myFunction (int nb);

-This will make it available in the generated API documentation so the person that would use your function knows that she has to deal with MyException.
+This will be parsed by Doxygen and made available in the generated API documentation so the person that would use your function knows that they have to deal with an exception called ``MyException``.

 Exceptions handling
 ===================

-To properly handle exceptions you need the ``try``... ``catch`` block.
+To properly handle exceptions you need to use the ``try``... ``catch`` block.

 .. code-block:: cpp